be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 Jenkins is a Java monster.
 Not my favorite type of apps, but it's very stable and there's a wide selection of plugins.
-Writing your own plugin is not as easy as with Hubot, but there's no need to do it.
+Writing your own plugin is not as easy as with Hubot, but there's no need.
 So, what can Jenkins give us?

 * _Git support_.
 Jenkins can clone and update the repo, and checkout any branch you want.
 * _Build history with logs_.
 If something fails, the log is available to all engineers cool enough to log in to Jenkins.
 * _Job queue_.
-If two deploy commands have been issued, the second one would wait until first one finishes.
+If two deploy commands were given, the second one would wait until first one finishes.
 If the second one is a mistake, you can quickly log in to Jenkins and cancel it.
 * _Parallel builds_.
 If you have several apps or several versions of a single app (staging, production), deploys can proceed in parallel.

-In essence, Jenkins is a fancy shell to run bash scripts.
+In essence, Jenkins is a fancy shell to run bash scripts working on Git checkouts.

 ### Configuration